-Not everyone who studies programming wants to become a software engineer, and the tech industry, especially in Silicon Valley, has a lot of different and exciting roles.
+Not everyone who studies programming wants to become a software engineer.
+The tech industry, especially in Silicon Valley, has a lot of different and exciting roles.
 42 is the perfect place to get those foundational tech skills and build out your own pathway from there.
 There are people who come to 42 who are certain that they want to become a software engineer, and there are other people who know they would excel in other roles, such as a product/project manager, UX or UI designer, mobile app developer and more.
 We sat down with some members of the 42 community to learn more about their non-traditional pathways in tech.
-From someone who is just starting the program to cadets and a former 42 student who just began their career, we want to learn more about their individual journeys.

 Switching Gears: On the Road to Project Management

 Alan Roger Barrett is coming in as a new cadet this month.
 Before trying out a piscine at 42 he bicycled completely across the United States in order to challenge himself.
 During that journey, which he recorded on a vlog, he came to the conclusion that he needs high-income skills while on the road.
 Alan wants to learn project management so he can have the skills to create a successful startup.
-Alan came to the piscine with no programming knowledge, although he was always interested in computers.
+Although he always had an interest in computers, he came to the piscine with no prior knowledge.

-Alan decided to attend 42 because he wants to make a positive change, “it is amazing how with code you can take your thoughts and manifest them into reality.”
-Although Alan is just starting out, he has some knowledge of what skills he may need to be a project manager, “I think you need to be able to communicate with a team, the way that we learn here is amazing, you learn how to solve problems because you get a chance to essentially teach yourself.
+Alan decided to attend 42 because he wants to make a positive change.
+He shared, “it is amazing how with code you can take your thoughts and manifest them into reality.”
+Although Alan is just starting out, he has some knowledge of what skills he needs to be a project manager.
+He noted, “I think you need to be able to communicate with a team.
+The way that we learn here is amazing.
+You learn how to solve problems because you get a chance to essentially teach yourself.
 The ability to learn new skills, use your creativity, work on problem-solving individually and with a team and build on your determination are the most important skills that you learn in the 42 program.”

-When it comes to students who are interested in project management, Alan advises them to come and try the 42 piscine.
-He shared how at 42 there are people all across the board, people who want to be a software developer or test the waters and try other things as well.
-Overall, Alan finds the environment at 42 to be a great place for anyone who wants to learn new skills to make it in tech, “I like the community at 42, you are surrounded by similar people with similar interests.
-As long as you are motivated you can continue learning, there are no limits on you, there are no boundaries.
+Alan advises students who have an interest in project management to come and try the 42 piscine.
+He shared how at 42 there are people who want to be a software developer or test the waters and try other things.
+Overall, Alan finds the environment at 42 to be a great place for anyone who wants to learn new skills to make it in tech, “I like the community at 42.
+You are surrounded by similar people with similar interests.
+As long as you are motivated you can continue learning.
+There are no limits on you, there are no boundaries.
 This place is truly amazing, I went from doing physical stuff to testing myself mentally.”

 Programming and Design: When Art Meets Tech